danielauener/wptoots-community/welcome/README.md

-# Welcome to Hachyderm
+# Welcome to wptoots.social

-Hello Hachydermians!
+Hello wp-tooters!
 Some of you are new to Mastodon, so here are some notes to help you get started.
 Since a fair few of you are coming from Twitter, there will be comparisons to the Twitter model for social media.

 ## How do I sign up?

-If you're looking to sign up with us here at Hachyderm, you can sign up on [hachyderm.io](https://hachyderm.io).
-The only criteria for signing up is abiding by our [Hachyderm Terms of Service]( https://hachyderm.io/about/more).
+If you're looking to sign up with us here at wptoots.social, you can sign up on [wptoots.social](https://wptoots.social).
+The only criteria for signing up is abiding by our [wptoots.social Terms of Service]( https://wptoots.social/about/more).
 If you're looking at other Mastodon instances, then the sign up process is likely similar but with their own domain and Terms of Service.